 She is now focusing on singles, such as ‘Make You Mine’ and ‘The Runner’.
 In June 2014 she told me she was on the verge of having something musically new and exciting.
 “I’m finding a way to fit making music in around the schedule of an infant.”

 One achievement that might surprise about Coddington is that for a time, she was the most played artist on Australian TV soap Home and Away.
 The music industry’s not easy to live off, but it’s still good.
 “Totally.
 And I think if you’re willing to work hard you can make it work.
-There’s lots of ways to make little bits of money.
-You’ve just got to try and enjoy it, otherwise go and not enjoy something else and get paid.
+There are lots of ways to make little bits of money.
+You’ve just got to try and enjoy it, otherwise, go and not enjoy something else and get paid.
 That’s what it comes down to.”

 An enjoyable diversion came early in 2016 when Coddington - while pregnant with her second child - performed at the Auckland Arts Festival in Dust to Dusky, a tribute to Dusty Springfield which also featured Bella Kalolo, Tami Neilson and Colleen Davis.
 In September 2016, she gave one of the standout performances at the APRA Silver Scrolls, interpreting Rob Ruha’s Maioha award-winning waiata, Kariri.

 Shortly afterwards, Coddington released Luck/Time, through Loop: an album of 12 original songs.
-Graham Reid wrote, “When she couches these songs in all that post-R&B electro-pop can offer, [they] are given gooves that grip, the melodic hooks come to the fore with ear-catching backing vocals and the strings add emotional weight and breadth.”
+Graham Reid wrote, “When she couches these songs in all that post-R&B electro-pop can offer, [they] are given grooves that grip, the melodic hooks come to the fore with ear-catching backing vocals and the strings add emotional weight and breadth.”